 Do you sell any of the supplies if we’re missing them?

-The Novice/Recreational Director will usually have swim caps, goggles, and nose plugs for sale “at cost”.
+The club usually has swim caps, goggles, and nose plugs for sale “at cost”.
 We do not require you to purchase these items through RCASC.

 What is land training?